RPhay/MyDigikam/project/bundles/craft/README.md

 Notes:

 - All changes performed to Binary Factory customizations files needs a DSL Job to be triggered by KDE sysadmin team.
-  This job will synchronize the settings to the Binary Factory environnements.
+  This job will synchronize the settings to the Binary Factory environnments.

 - Changes from Binary Factory customizations allow to specify which version of dependencies must by installed to compile digiKam.
   For each dependency versions installed, the same release must be specified in build factory configuration.